illusion12321/orchestrate-php/README.md

 **Single Objects**, which provides methods to manage a single entity (get/put/delete/etc):
 - `KeyValue`, core to Orchestrate and our client, handles key/ref/value;
-- `Ref`, a KeyValue subclass, adds tombstone and reftime properties;
+- `Ref`, a KeyValue subclass, adds the tombstone and reftime properties;
 - `Event`, provides a similar API as the KeyValue, for the Event object;
-- `SearchResult`, a KeyValue subclass, adds score and distance properties.
+- `SearchResult`, a KeyValue subclass, adds the score and distance properties.

-**List of Objects**, which provides the results and methods for pagination:
+**List of Objects**, which provides the results and pagination methods:
-- `KeyValues`, used for KeyValue List query, with KeyValue instances as result
+- `KeyValues`, used for KeyValue List query
-- `Refs`, used for Refs List query, with Ref instances as result
+- `Refs`, used for Refs List query
-- `Graph`, used for Graph Get query, with KeyValue instances as result
+- `Graph`, used for Graph Get query
-- `Events`, used for Event List query, with Event instances as result
+- `Events`, used for Event List query
-- `Search`, used for Search query, with SearchResult instances as result
+- `Search`, used for Search query, with support for aggregates

 ```php
 use andrefelipe\Orchestrate\Application;